SAFE CONNECTIONS NOTICE

 How to Separate a Shared Plan

-1. Safe Connections Request Form: Complete the Safe Connections Request Form (see #3 below).
-The form collects all necessary information to initiate your request, such as:
+1. Fill Out Safe Connections Request Form: Download and fill out the form (available here as an editable PDF, 132 KB).
+The form collects all necessary information to initiate your request, including:

-• Preferred method of contact (email or phone call)
+• Preferred method of contact (email or phone)

 TDS Safe Connections